nanolith/dumbphone/README.md

 microkernel, but everything else happens in user space.
 The OS and support drivers are written in model checked C.

-This project will run on a KE04 with a limited subset of features and safety, or a Kinetis K8x with full features and safety.
+This project will run on a KL82 low power microcontroller.